-Construction-in-progress included in the property, plant and equipment, is stated at cost.
+Construction-in-progress is stated at cost.
 This includes cost of construction, equipment and other direct costs.
 Construction-in-progress is not depreciated until such time as the relevant assets are completed and put into operational use.

-Fully depreciated assets are retained in the accounts until these are no longer in use and no further charge for depreciation and amortization is made in respect of those assets.
+Fully depreciated and amortized assets are retained in the accounts until these are no longer in use and no further charge for depreciation and amortization is made in respect of those assets.